HumanCellAtlas/data-bundle-examples/bin/ontology/README.md

 # Scripts

-Scripts for working with ontology aspect of metadata
+Scripts for working with ontology aspects of metadata

 ## Extract ontology values